johnathan-convertino-afrl/BEAR/src/drivers/spi/README.md

   - none

 ## Info

+### Devices
+  Target Devices:
+  - Altera SPI
+  - AFRL bus spi master

+### Usage
-  Use initSpi to setup a struct at the device memory address.
+  - Use initSpi to setup a struct at the device memory address.
 Use the struct to access the device registers.